-The second is to facilitate cooperation with governmental, non-governmental, and other agencies in the relevant fields of activity, and to provide facilities for training in economic analysis, research methods, and project evaluation for officials of both public and private sector organisations.
-PIDE also offers a PhD Programme in the subject of Economics.
+The second is to facilitate cooperation with governmental, nongovernmental, and other agencies in the relevant fields of activity, and to provide facilities for training in economic analysis, research methods, and project evaluation for officials of both public and private sector organisations.
+PIDE also offers postgraduate academic programmes in Economics and other social sciences.